-3 credits/term (3 lec hrs/wk)

-This course is an introduction to Shakespeare's early dramatic literature with an

-emphasis on the timelessness of his ideas

-and themes, the formal demands of drama,

-and the development of the artist.

-ENG201 The plays for this term are drawn

-from early histories and comedies.

-ENG202 The plays for this term are drawn

-from the middle comedies and tragedies.

-ENG203 The plays for this term are drawn

-from the later comedies, tragedies and

-romances.
+3 credits/term (3 lec hrs/wk) This course is an introduction to Shakespeare's'early dramatic literature with an emphasis on the timelessness of his ideas and themes, the formal demands of drama, and the development of the artist.
+ENG201 The plays for this term are drawn from early histories and comedies.
+ENG202 The plays for this term are drawn from the middle comedies and tragedies.
+ENG203 The plays for this term are drawn from the later comedies, tragedies and romances.

-ENG204 Survey of English Literature

-3 credits/term (3 lec hrs/wk)

-Discusses literary documents and authors of

-the British Isles from Anglo-Saxon

-beginnings through the sixteenth century.

-Study focuses on, but is not limited to,

-characteristic works and major figures of the

-characteristic works and major figures of the period.
+• ENG204 Survey of English Literature 3 credits/term (3 lec hrs/wk) Discusses literary documents and authors of the British Isles from Anglo-Saxon beginnings through the sixteenth century.
+Study focuses on, but is not limited to, characteristic works and major figures of the period.
 Sequence with ENG205, ENG206.
 Need not be taken in order.

-3 credits (3 lec hrs/wk)

-Discusses literary documents and authors of

-the British Isles from the sixteenth century

-through the early nineteenth century.
-Study

-focuses on, but is not limited to, characteristic works and major figures of the period.
+ENG205 Survey of English Literature 3 credits (3 lec hrs/wk) Discusses literarý documents and authors of the British Isles from the sixteenth century through the early nineteenth century.
+Study focuses on, but is not limited to, characteristic works and major figures of the period.
 Sequence with ENG204, ENG206.
-Need

-not be taken in order.
+Need not be taken in order.

-ENG206 Survey of English Literature

-3 credits (3 lec hrs/wk)

-Discusses literary documents and authors of

-Discusses literary documents and authors of the British Isles of the nineteenth and twentieth centuries.
+ENG206 Survey of English Literature 3 credits (3 lec hrs/wk) Discusses literary documents and authors of the British Isles of the nineteenth and twentieth centuries.
 Sequence with ENG204, ENG205.
 Need not be taken in order.